 \section{Introduction}

-\enluminure{T}he growing demand for radiology examinations underscores the need to optimize scanning procedures to reduce patient wait times and improve operational efficiency.
-A critical, yet time-intensive, aspect of this process is the patient preparation and planning phase, which is essential for optimizing image quality and diagnostic accuracy \citep{van2020cinderellas}.
-This phase typically involves manual positioning of the patient followed by scout imaging to facilitate detailed geometric planning for subsequent diagnostic scans.
-In standard clinical practice, a radiologic technologist initially aligns the patient on the table, often relying on external anatomical landmarks or laser positioning guides to approximate the region of interest.
-Once the patient is positioned inside the bore, a set of low-resolution, multi-planar scout images is acquired.
-These images are then used to visually confirm the patient’s position and to manually plan the geometry of the diagnostic sequences, such as slice orientation, field-of-view, and scan range \citep{koken2009towards}.
+\enluminure{T}{he} growing demand for radiological examinations highlights the need to optimize scanning workflows in order to reduce patient waiting times and improve operational efficiency.
+An important yet time-consuming component of this workflow is the scan preparation and planning phase, which plays a crucial role in ensuring image quality and diagnostic reliability \citep{van2020cinderellas}.
+According to \citep{streit2021analysis}, scan preparation requires on average 5.7 minutes, corresponding to 11\% of the total examination time.
+This phase typically involves manual patient positioning followed by scout imaging to enable geometric planning of the subsequent diagnostic acquisition.
+In routine clinical practice, a radiologic technologist first aligns the patient on the scanner table, often relying on external anatomical landmarks and laser positioning guides to approximate the region of interest.
+After positioning inside the scanner bore, low-resolution multi-planar scout images are acquired.
+These images are then used to verify patient positioning and to manually define the geometry of the diagnostic sequences, including slice orientation, field of view, and scan range \citep{koken2009towards}.

 Despite recent advances in radiology hardware and software, the automation of patient positioning remains a largely underexplored area compared to other aspects of scan acceleration or reconstruction \citep{shafieizargar2023systematic, heckel2024deep}.
-Traditional workflows still rely heavily on the experience and judgment of technologists.
+Traditional workflows still rely heavily on the experience and judgment of radiologic technologists.
 This manual planning process is both operator-dependent and time-consuming, particularly in complex examinations involving multiple regions or when precise anatomical targeting is required.
 Furthermore, variability in technologist expertise and patient anatomy can lead to inconsistent positioning, necessitating repeat localizers or even additional diagnostic scans, thereby increasing overall examination time and reducing scanner throughput \citep{danilouchkine2005operator}.